 - Dietetic input, supported meals, food exposure interventions and body image workshops for eating disorders in particular

-We are also able to offer a range of assessments for young people, including attention deficit hyperactivity disorder (ADHD), autistic spectrum disorders (ASDs) and sensory assessments, as well as specialist educational assessments such as the Wechsler Intelligence Scale for Children (WISC).
+If you know a child that is struggling, our experts are here to help.
+They are able to offer a range of private CAMHS assessments, including attention deficit hyperactivity disorder (ADHD), autistic spectrum disorders (ASDs) and sensory assessments, as well as specialist educational assessments such as the Wechsler Intelligence Scale for Children (WISC).

 Our experts offer comprehensive assessments, including evaluations for autism, as well as mental health conditions like depression, anxiety, and psychosis.
 Learn more about our autism assessments here.